-Field/Button Action File Directory Type in the default directory name for the shared files you define on the 'Files' tab of an element's 'Properties' dialog (maximum 50 characters).
-Minimum Version Click on the drop-down arrow and select the minimum release of Enterprise Architect required to open this model.
-Minimum Build Type in the number of the earliest build required to open this model.
-Alternatively, click on the Select Current button to select the build of the system that the model is currently open in.
+'Collaboration' model (and therefore User Security has to be enabled in both models).
+You can set up the user credentials the same way in each model, but if you are using a MySQL, SQL Server or Oracle repository it is far more convenient for you as Database Administrator to set up a shared repository for both models so that they refer to the same secusers table.
+(The secusers table is one of those listed for selection when setting up a shared repository.)
 Font Face Click on the drop-down arrow and select the font in which to display all element text in diagram renditions of elements.
 Font Size Click on the drop-down arrow and select the font size in which to display all element text in diagram renditions of elements.
 Clear Click on this button to clear the 'Font Face' and 'Font Size' fields.
 Notes Font Click on the drop-down arrow and select the default font of all text displayed in Notes elements and fields on diagrams.
 Clear Click on this button to clear the 'Notes Font' field.
 Ignore image transparency Select this checkbox to ignore transparency for all images in the model, effectively rendering them as 24-bit images.
 Deselect the checkbox to show the transparency for all (32-bit) images on which it has been used.
+If you change the selection, you must restart Enterprise Architect to bring that change into effect.
 Message Spacing Type in the vertical gap (in points, between 15 and 45) to maintain between Sequence Messages on a Sequence diagram.
 This spacing can be overridden manually by dragging a Message up or down.